Ameba-AIoT/ameba-arduino-doc/source/ameba_pro2/amb82-mini/Example_Guides/WiFi/Scan Networks.rst

 surroundings, and prints the SSID, encryption type, signal strength information of each detected hotspot.

-First, make sure the correct Ameba development board is selected in Arduino IDE: "Tools" -> "Board" ->
+First, make sure the correct Ameba development board is selected in Arduino IDE :guilabel:`Tools -> Board`

-Open the "ScanNetworks" example in "File" -> "Examples" -> "WiFi" -> "ScanNetworks":
+Open the "ScanNetworks" example in :guilabel:`File -> Examples -> WiFi -> ScanNetworks`

 |image01|